 Preliminary CEPT position

-Await the Director’s Report to WRC-12
+CEPT does not propose any change under Agenda Item 7 related to No. 5.510 but CEPT supports the associated Rule of Procedure.
+CEPT could accept under Agenda Item 8.1.2 that the essence of this Rule of Procedure be incorporated into the Radio Regulations.

 Background

-This issue was raised in the Working Party of the Special Committee, which concluded that no action or modification was required.
+First raised in the Working Party of the Special Committee, CPM concluded that no action or modification was required.

 List of relevant documents